 Now, knowing all of this, and believing it to be true, I still struggle believing that I’m good enough for God’s love.
 It’s a daily correction of my mind, and I suspect that it will be for quite some time.
 But I’m learning, and I keep trying to apply His truths and believe them in new ways.
 If we can view God this way, I’m sure that it would relieve a lot of the pressure for us to be perfect or put on an image of perfection.
 God doesn’t love us in spite of our flaws.
 He loves us with our flaws.
 He knows that we are sinful.
 He knows that we are broken.
 He loves us FULLY and COMPLETELY.

 If we don’t fully embrace God’s love, this can impact how we relate and respond to our spouse’s love.
-To learn more about how to work on our own perspectives–and how to relate well with our spouse–join us in Radiant Marriage Academy, a 12-month course designed to help you set your marriage on a solid biblical foundation.
+To learn more about how to work on our own perspectives–and how to relate well with our spouse–join us in Radiant Marriage Academy, a 16-lesson experience designed to help you set your marriage on a solid biblical foundation.

 How would embracing these truths help you to live your life differently and more confidently?
 Leave us a comment with your thoughts–we’d love to hear from you!